 Another city near Charlotte, Greensboro holds 287,000 people, showing how high the populations are in places like North Carolina.
 If you wanted to serve just the region alone, you could.

 Asheville is tucked within the mountains, providing stunning views of the Great Smoky Mountains.
-There are a number of parks and trails that bring tourists from all over, as well as a lot of shopping and cultural venues.
+There are several parks and trails that bring tourists from all over, as well as a lot of shopping and cultural venues.
 Some of the top employers in the area include Mission Health System as well as the City of Asheville.
-Several of the resorts are also big employers and unemployment is low year round.
+Several of the resorts are also big employers and unemployment is low year-round.
 Steady tourism is what helps to keep the city booming.

 Chapel Hill is located southwest of Durham and offers a lot of history, trees, and small businesses.
 Approximately 14,000 businesses are registered here who have less than 10 employees.
 Entrepreneurship isn’t the only thing the city has going for itself, however.
 The local University of North Carolina campus is a large employer, as is the UNC Health Care System.
 Many people come here for the small town feel and stay because of the many opportunities to get involved and find a quality place to live.

 North Carolina is home to many different industries from arts in Asheville, to technology in Raleigh, and distribution in Charlotte to several military bases across the state.
 There are multiple international airports including the Charlotte-Douglas International Airport, Raleigh-Durham International Airport, and the Piedmont Triad International Airport.
 Major highways run throughout the state, as well as railways and there are still coastal shipping ports.
 All of this means easy access to any shipping, warehousing, and transportation services.
 North Carolina is a centralized point on the east coast, making transportation to anywhere in the U.S. easy.